josvme/ocaml-compiler/src/parsing.md

 INT ID LPAREN RPAREN LBRACE ID LPAREN LITERAL RPAREN SEMI RBRACE EOF INT ID LPAREN RPAREN LBRACE INT ID SEMI ID EQ LITERAL SEMI RBRACE EOF

+.mly
+The first section of the file is for declarations, including token and type specifications, precedence directives, and other output directives; and the second section is for specifying the grammar of the language to be parsed.

+We'll start by declaring the list of tokens.
+A token is declared using the syntax %token <type>uid, where the <type> is optional and uid is a capitalized identifier.

+%token <string> STRING
+%token NULL
+%token COLON

+The <type> specifications mean that a token carries a value.
+The STRING token carries a string value.
+The remaining tokens, such as TRUE, FALSE, or the punctuation, aren't associated with any value, and so we can omit the <type> specification.

+We'll start describing the JSON grammar by declaring the start symbol to be the non-terminal symbol prog, and by declaring that when parsed, a prog value should be converted into an OCaml value of type Json.value option.
+We then end the declaration section of the parser with a %%:

+%start <Json.value option> prog
+%%

+rev_object_fields:
+  | (* empty *) { [] }
+  | obj = rev_object_fields; COMMA; k = ID; COLON; v = value
+    { (k, v) :: obj }
+  ;

+menhir is left recursive and hence the grammar is more efficient if LR.
+So this is like recursively expanding and outputting the value.

+## Lexer

+rule read =
+  parse
+  | white    { read lexbuf }
+  | newline  { next_line lexbuf; read lexbuf }
+  | int      { INT (int_of_string (Lexing.lexeme lexbuf)) }
+  | float    { FLOAT (float_of_string (Lexing.lexeme lexbuf)) }
+  | "true"   { TRUE }

+Here in white and newline we recursively skip values, and returns the following token but others we don't.
+Also in lexer precedence is for the longest match and not in the order.

+For example, the first input trueX: 167 matches the regular expression "true" for four characters, and it matches id for five characters.
+The longer match wins, and the return value is ID "trueX".